Boxofbiscuits97/HD2-Modding-Wiki/docs/dev/audio/overview.md

 ### <font color="#008080">Silencing Wems</font>
-This is done by setting all four fields to 0 in the wem’s [Track](/audio/overview.html#track) settings.
+This is done by setting all four fields to 0 in the wem’s Track settings.

 ### <font color="#008080">Silencing Segments</font>
 This is done by setting all three fields to 0 in the segment’s settings.

-### <font color="#008080">Crying</font>
-This will be something that occurs throughout the modding process, occasionally up to (but not limited to) 83 times per session.
-Just remember; crying is weakness leaving the body.
-Only the strong will prevail.